filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/ethereum-libraries/index.md

 ---
 title: "Solidity libraries"
-lead: "A _Solidity library_ is a Solidity contract that provides building reusable, standardized building blocks that developers can use to quickly build custom smart contracts.
+lead: "A _Solidity library_ is a Solidity contract that provides reusable, standardized building blocks that developers can use to quickly build custom smart contracts.
 With Filecoin Virtual Machine (FVM), Solidity developers can use existing libraries listed on this page in their FVM smart contracts."
 description: "Learn how to use existing Solidity libraries with FVM projects."
 draft: false
 images: []